geoffrey-diederichs/ROP_Emporium/01_ret2win/README.md

 ──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 ```

 The program is running into a `sigsegv` while trying to execute a `movaps` instruction.
 This is probably because of a misalignment of the stack.
-We need to add a `ret` instratuction to realign the stack before executing `ret2win()`.
+We need to add a `ret` instruction to realign the stack before executing `ret2win()`.
 Using [this final script](./exploit.py), we get :

 ```console
 $ python3 exploit.py